Sintrastes/bli-prolog/README.md

 Language Features
 =================

 Bedelibry prolog has some features which differentiate it from pure prolog (i.e. prolog without any of its imperative features).
+Many of these features of the language can be enabled or disabled by editing the list `defaultLanguageOptions` in `Features.hs` before building.
 We list some of these features below:

 Explicit Variable Binding:
 --------------------------